-- Unit Test cases should be independent of
+1. Unit Test cases should be independent of:

-It can be undisputedly concluded that unit testing can be simple sometimes and complex other times.
+It can be undisputedly concluded that unit testing can be simple sometimes and complex at other times.
 That is when the tools and frameworks come to your rescue.
-Even with the unit testing done, the code is not error proof completely.
-That is when the next level testing procedures kick in.
+Even with the unit testing done, the code is not error-proof completely.
+That is when the next-level testing procedures kick in.
 Amongst all these uncertainties, the only thing certain is that Unit Testing is necessary.

 This has been a guide to Unit Testing.
-Here we discussed the Importance, Tips, Tools, Career, and Types of Unit Testing with its Examples.
+Here we discuss the importance, tips, tools, career, and types of Unit Testing with its examples.
 You can also go through our other suggested articles to learn more –